uzerpllp/uzerp-website/content/blog/making_tax_digital.md

 HMRC publishes a list of software suppliers with systems compliant with MTD for VAT [here](https://www.gov.uk/guidance/software-for-sending-income-tax-updates) - however, as far as we are aware, none of them are Open Source.

 uzERP is therefore the __ONLY__ option if you want an Open Source solution that allows you to submit compliant VAT returns without using 3rd party software (commonly known as a 'Bridge') after 1st April 2019.

+The specific uzERP terms and conditions relating to MTD for VAT are [here](/mtd-terms/).

 ## Need more information?